ha1647/hibaassamaouat.github.io/README.md

 ## About the management of this repository

 I am the sole author of this public repository and claim all this work to be mine.
-I invite any new coder to learn from my code to implement their own, I tried to make it as clear and simple for all.
+I invite any new coder to use my code as a reference but to implement their own, I tried to make it as clear and simple as possible for all.

 I format the commits as such `daydatemonthhourminute`, to keep track of all the changes on GitHub and GitHub Desktop.
-For example the next commit I am doing will be: `mon15dec1354`
+For example the next commit I am doing will be: `mon15dec1354`.